edenzik/MEcs146a/zhtta/README.md

 The way this works is by parsing the URL and detecting whether the question mark character is present by the parser.
 If the character is found in the URL, it is split on it and an iteration occurs on all arguments.
 Then we match up the argument name with any appearance of a `$` in the dynamic comments.

 Once all the substitutions are made, it is passed on to gash just as before.

+Our implementation is relatively safe from injection, because even though it supports spaces - gash does not allow for `&&`.

+Please look at the www directory for examples of this in param_test.html

 ### Miscelenous improvements